-This course helps you to develop aural, theoretical and analytical skills and enables them to
+This course helps you to develop aural, theoretical and analytical skills as well as enabling you to

 The course is flexible enough to suit a variety of musical tastes and it is possible to create your

 WHAT QUALIFICATIONS DO I NEED?

-It is highly desirable for you to have studied music at GCSE.
+It is highly desirable for you to have studied Music at GCSE.
 If you have not studied Music before

-The facilities of the School music centre will be available to you, including practice rooms, acoustic
+The facilities of the School Music Centre will be available to you, including practice rooms, acoustic